italia/Satosa-Saml2Spid/README.md

 The average time to set up the environment is about 1 hour.
 This time may vary depending on the machine's resources and the type of network connection.

-> :bulb: **Tip:**
-Make sure that in your environment is correcly installed:
+> Make sure that in your environment is correcly installed:
-1 a version of Python 3.9 or higher
+> - a version of Python 3.9 or higher
-2 Git
+> - Git
-3 Docker
+> - Docker

 #### STEP 1 - Setup